mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

         .uid("usersLookup")
         .name("usersLookup");
 ```
-Here we specify that we want our streams to be partitioned based on some key so Flink can make sure that the
-same keys will be processed by the same taskmanager.
+We partition the streams on the UserId and Flink will make sure that same keys will be processed by the same TaskManager.
-The connect functions allows us to "connect" two streams together and the what we want to do with the inputs of these
+The **connect** function allows us to "connect" two streams and specify some processing logic with the **process** function.
-two datastreams is some logic we implement ourselves and pass it to the process functions.
-Our implementation should look similar to this:
+The process function implementation should look similar to this:
 ```java
 public class UserLookupHandler extends CoProcessFunction<Order, User, OrderWithUserData> {
     private static final Logger logger = LoggerFactory.getLogger(UserLookupHandler.class);